valmojr/armatak/README.md

 ## Acknowledgment

 * Ind3goFox - for releasing a3go, used to build the first versions of this project's extensions and for teaching me how extensions works.
-* The Folks on the ACE Dev Team - for awnsering my large number of questions about this project's architecture and given me many tips about it, especially for
+* The Folks on the ACE Dev Team - for giving me many tips about arma 3 engine, project's architecture and software stuff, especially for
 * BrettMayson - for building HEMTT and ARMA-RS, the tools i used to get this project to life, also for taking some time to teach a non-rust programmer how to make things work.